postnl/woocommerce/readme.txt

 * Improvement: Spinner for order grid bulk actions.
 * Improvement: make default export settings show up in shipment options.
 * Improvement: show delivery date in order grid for any order that has one (only when "show delivery day" setting is enabled).
-* Fix: Wrong label for "show delivery day" setting.
-* Fix: Error on sending return email.
-* Fix: Allow split address field for Belgium as well.
-* Fix: Add options that were missing in 4.0.0
-* Fix: Rename at_home_delivery to delivery_title
-* Fix: Monday delivery

-= 4.0.6 (2020-10-14) =
-* Fix: Free_shipping linked to package then you should also see the delivery options
-* Fix: If you have a shipping method with flatrate: 181 and the method gives flatrate: 18 then you should not see the delivery options
-* Fix: Error CRITICAL Uncaught TypeError: Return value of WCPN_Export::getShippingMethod()

-= 4.0.5 (2020-10-05) =
-* Fix: Disable order status delivered
-* Fix: Package type not being recognized
-* Fix: migrate all package types in export defaults settings

-= 4.0.4 (2020-10-01) =
-* Fix: Failed opening class-wcpost-settings.php

-= 4.0.3 (2020-10-01) =
-* Fix: Old settings non existent error
-* Fix: Class naming for theme compatibility

-= 4.0.2 (2020-08-21) =
-* Fix:  Show delivery options with a shipping class and with tablerates
 * Improvement: Automatic insurance

-= 4.0.1 (2020-07-29) =
-* Fix: Wrong meta variable country of origin
-* Fix: Html layout of shipment summary settings and searching in WooCommerce orders overview
-* Fix: Translations
-* Fix: Export pickup locations
-* Fix: When deliveryType is empty use default package
-* Fix: Html layout of shipment summary and searching in WooCommerce orders overview
 * Improvement: Add empty parcel weight option
 * Improvement: Add multicollo option

-= 4.0.0 (2020-06-24) =
-* Fix: HS code
-* Fix: Delete options keep old shipments
-* Fix: Insurance possibilities
-* Fix: Barcode in orderview
-* Fix: Housenumber and suffix
 * Improvement: Country of origin
 * Improvement: New checkout and SDK
 * Improvement: V2 shipment endpoint